Competitive Scholarships

 For incoming transfer students, your scholarship application is now included in your application for admission.
 To receive priority consideration for competitive scholarships you must submit your application for admission and all supporting documents by March 1 if enrolling in the fall/summer.
 Transfer students enrolling in the fall/summer will continue to be reviewed for competitive scholarships through May 1 as funds are available.
 Students who wish to enroll as a main campus student in the spring semester should submit an application and all supporting documents by October 1.

-Admitted students will receive instructions via email on how to access the Freshmen Supplemental Scholarship Application or the Transfer Supplemental Scholarship Application.
+Students admitted before their scholarship deadline or priority deadline, will receive instructions via email on how to access the Freshmen Supplemental Application or the Transfer Supplemental Scholarship Application respectively.
 The Freshmen and Transfer Supplemental Scholarship Application includes scholarships that require supplemental information or documentation that is not collected during the admissions process.
-All admissions and scholarship applications are disseminated to every department across our campus including the National Alumni Association and the academic college that hour the student’s major for competitive scholarship consideration.
+All admissions and scholarship applications are disseminated to every department across our campus including the National Alumni Association and the academic college that house the student’s major for competitive scholarship consideration.

 Please note the Freshmen and Transfer Supplemental Scholarship Applications are not mandatory for consideration of most competitive scholarships offered at UA.
 The scholarships on these applications have very specific criteria and not all students will be eligible for the listed scholarships.
 To receive consideration for these scholarships, students must check the box next to the scholarship they wish to be considered for and provide any required information.
 These scholarships are processed on a competitive basis meaning not all students that meet the criteria will be a recipient.